Setheum-Labs/stp258-currencies/README.md

  # Setheum Tokenization Protocol 258
  Multi-Currency Stablecoin SERP Module

  ## Overview

-The stp258 module provides fungible multiple stable currencies functionality that implements `SettCurrency` trait.
+ The stp258 module provides a mixed stablecoin system, by configuring a native currency which implements `BasicCurrencyExtended`, and a multi-currency which implements `SettCurrency`.

+ ### Implementations

-The stp258 module provides functions for:
+ The stp258 module provides implementations for following traits.

+ - `SettCurrency` - Abstraction over a fungible multi-currency stablecoin system including `expand_supply` and `contract_supply` functions.
-- Querying and setting the balance of a given account.
+ - `SettCurrencyExtended` - Extended `SettCurrency` with additional helper types and methods, like updating balance by a given signed integer amount.

-- Getting and managing total issuance.
-- Balance transfer between accounts.
-- Depositing and withdrawing balance.
-- Slashing an account balance.
-- Minting and Burning currencies.
-- Fetching prices for currencies.
-- A basket_token could be made by combining a basket of prices into one in any desired ratio.
-Could be done on runtime, the basket_token price_of_pegs and basket_ratio logic could be defined in an offchain worker and fed on-chain.
+ ## Interface

+ ### Dispatchable Functions

+ - `transfer` - Transfer some balance to another account, in a given currency.
+ - `transfer_native_currency` - Transfer some balance to another account, in native currency set in
+ `Config::NativeCurrency`.
+ - `update_balance` - Update balance by signed integer amount, in a given currency, root origin required.

 ## Acknowledgement & Reference